Conformal Symmetry in Field Theory and in Quantum Gravity: Introduction

 After discussing at length the issues related to the conformal anomaly and its effects on the quantum dynamics, now we come back to the situation with conformal symmetry in quantum gravity.
-As any symmetry in quantum gravity this invariance has to be gauged on the quantum level.
-This stems from the fact that all symmetries appearing in a consistent theoretical framework with quantum gravity have to be localized (gauged) and this is in turn motivated by the study of black holes and by AdS/CFT correspondence as well.
+As any symmetry in quantum gravity, this invariance has to be gauged on the quantum level \cite{Kallosh, Banks}.
 If someone tries to marry conformal symmetry in gravitation with quantum mechanics, then one encounters very serious problems with consistency of a such framework.
-Not only merging of relativistic gravitation with quantum field theory is difficult, but on top of problems there we also have to make the full theory consistent with local conformal symmetry (invariance with respect to Weyl rescalings of the metric tensor:
+Not only merging of relativistic gravitation with quantum field theory is difficult, but on top of problems there, we also have to make the full theory consistent with local conformal symmetry (invariance with respect to Weyl rescalings of the metric tensor: